binarymist/BinaryMistBlog/content/post/purpleteam-at-alpha/index.md

 ## `cloud`

-The `cloud` environment costs because purpleteam-labs have to maintain the infrastructure that the SaaS runs on, but is the easiest and quickest to get going.
+The `cloud` environment costs because PurpleTeam-Labs have to maintain the infrastructure that the SaaS runs on, but is the easiest and quickest to get going.

 All infrastructure set-up is done for you.
 You just need to set-up the following: